Orlando Corrections School Options

 Seminole State College

 Seminole State College of Florida offers an associate's degree and two certificate programs with criminal justice training.
-The school also has homeland security and gang investigations certificates for students seeking specialized studies in the field.
+The school also has homeland security certificate for students seeking specialized studies in the field.

 Criminal Justice Law Enforcement Leadership Certificate

-This 25-credit program offers courses in criminal law, criminal procedures, law enforcement and management of criminal justice organizations.
-Additional courses cover the future of criminal justice and ethical dilemmas in the field.
+This 24-credit program offers courses in criminal law, criminal procedures, law enforcement and management of criminal justice organizations.
+Additional courses cover criminal justice ethics and the public face of criminal justice.
 Credits from the program are transferable to the associate's degree program.

 Criminal Justice Technology Specialist Certificate